jonbenfri/smart-plug-control/README.md

     For more info, see [Setting up a Raspberry Pi headless](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)

-## 2. Set up Raspberry Pi as WiFi Access Point
+## 2. Configure Raspberry Pi as WiFi Access Point

 Your Raspberry Pi and master device (computer) should now be connected to your network.